Challenges in the Life of Kesha in a Detailed Timeline

 In May 2010, Kesha's former managers from DAS Communications Inc. filed a lawsuit against her, seeking $14 million for commissions on her RCA Records deal.

-On January 3, 2014, Kesha checked into Timberline Knolls Residential Treatment Center for eating disorder treatment.
+On January 3, 2014, Kesha checked into Timberline Knolls Residential Treatment Center in Lemont, Illinois, for eating disorder treatment.
+Her mother confirmed she was suffering from bulimia nervosa and had struggled with it since being signed, partly blaming Dr. Luke for telling her to lose weight.

-In January 2014, Kesha entered a rehabilitation center for bulimia nervosa.
-After completing rehab, she decided to use her birth name, Kesha, instead of Ke$ha.
+In January 2014, Kesha checked into a rehabilitation center for bulimia nervosa and began working on her third studio album.
+Following rehab, she decided to use her birth name, Kesha, instead of Ke$ha.

-On March 6, 2014, Kesha completed her treatment after spending two months in rehab.
+On March 6, 2014, Kesha completed her treatment at Timberline Knolls Residential Treatment Center, after spending two months in rehab for an eating disorder.

-In October 2014, Kesha filed a lawsuit against producer Dr. Luke, alleging sexual assault, battery, sexual harassment, gender violence, emotional abuse, and violation of California business practices.
+In October 2014, Kesha sued producer Dr. Luke for sexual assault, battery, sexual harassment, gender violence, emotional abuse, and violation of California business practices that occurred over a 10-year period.

 2014: Legal Dispute with Dr. Luke Begins

-In 2014, Kesha's career was halted due to a legal dispute with her former producer Dr. Luke, which involved a series of lawsuits known collectively as Kesha v.
-Dr. Luke.
+In 2014, Kesha's career was halted due to a legal dispute with her former producer Dr. Luke.
+A series of lawsuits, known collectively as Kesha v.
+Dr. Luke, were exchanged between the two parties.

 On February 19, 2016, New York Supreme Court Justice Shirley Kornreich ruled against Kesha's request for a preliminary injunction to release her from Kemosabe Records.

-On April 6, 2016, Judge Kornreich dismissed Kesha's case against Dr. Luke, citing the statute of limitations had expired on the alleged incidents.
+On April 6, 2016, Kornreich dismissed Kesha's case, stating that the statute of limitations had expired on the sexual assault allegations.

-Kesha's second cruise tour, scheduled for April 1, 2022, was cancelled due to undisclosed reasons.
+Kesha's second cruise tour, scheduled to set sail on April 1, 2022, was cancelled due to undisclosed reasons.

 2022: Diagnosis of Common Variable Immunodeficiency

-In 2022, Kesha revealed that she was diagnosed with common variable immunodeficiency, which caused her to feel fatigued every day.
+In 2022, Kesha was diagnosed with common variable immunodeficiency, which made her feel fatigued every day.

-On June 22, 2023, Kesha and Dr. Luke announced the official settlement of their long-standing legal case.
-Kesha expressed her desire to move forward and wished peace to all involved, while Dr. Luke continued to deny the original claims.
+On June 22, 2023, Kesha and Dr. Luke announced the official settlement of their case, a month before it was to go to trial.
+Kesha expressed her desire to move on and wished peace to all involved, while Dr. Luke continued to deny the original claims.
+Details of the settlement were not revealed.